 Nail Thickness and Shape

-• Fungus: Nails often lift or crumble
+- Fungus: Nails often thicken, lift from the nail bed, or crumble

 Symptoms Beyond the Nail